pierfrancescomartinello/BigDataProject/mobility_requirements.md

 - Family
     - how many vehicles have been bought in the last 10 (?) years? [int]
-    - how many vehicles does your family currently have? [int]
+    - how many vehicles does your family currently own? [int]
         - out of these vehicles, how many are eco-friendly? [int]
     - how many persons in your family own a license? [int]
     - choose every vehicle your family owns [checkboxes] [car/bicycle/motorbike/truck/van/scooter]